ckamps/2232-defiance/content/06-home-systems.md

 The property has two gigabit fiber internet services available.
 Brightspeed's 900Mbps up and down service is integrated with the home.
 Spectrum fiber service has also brought fiber to the property.

-A 12U size network rack IN THE lower unfinished are houses the following components:
+A 12U size network rack in the lower unfinished area houses the following components:

 | ||
 |-|-|